bcgov/protected-lands-and-waters-indicator/README.md

 There are four core scripts that are required for the analysis, they need to be run in order:

--   `01_load.R` - unzips the data files in the data folder.
+-   `01_load.R` - unzips the data files in the data folder
--   `02_clean.R` - cleans and prepares the data for analysis.
+-   `02_clean.R` - cleans and prepares the spatial data for analysis, especially resolving overlaps among types of protected area designations
 -   `03_analysis.R` - performs the spatial intersections and creates data summaries
 -   `04_plot.R` - creates plots for communicating the results

+The file `fun.R` contains a few custom functions required for the analysis.

 #### Required R packages: